sguzunov/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 <glue42 name="addClass" class="colorSection" element="p" text="Available since Glue42 Enterprise 3.13">

-[**Glue42 Enterprise**](https://glue42.com/enterprise/) comes with a predefined application which can be used to open a URL in the default browser using the [App Management API](../application-management/overview/index.html).
+[**Glue42 Enterprise**](https://glue42.com/enterprise/) comes with a predefined app which can be used to open a URL in the default browser using the [App Management API](../application-management/overview/index.html).
 The following example shows how to open a URL in the default browser by using the [JavaScript App Management API](../application-management/javascript/index.html).

 Get the [`Application`](../../reference/glue/latest/appmanager/index.html#Application) instance by passing the name of the app - `"open-browser"`, invoke the [`start`](../../reference/glue/latest/appmanager/index.html#Application-start) method to start the app and pass a starting context with a `url` property holding the URL: